23004426/Gaussian/README.md

 3.Add times the equation to the equation (or ).
 Add times the equation to the equation (or ).
 4.Multiply the equation by (or ).
 ## Program:
+'''
-'''Program to solve a matrix using Gaussian elimination without partial pivoting.
+Program to solve a matrix using Gaussian elimination without partial pivoting.
 Developed by: Tirupathi Jayadeep
 RegisterNumber: 23004426
 import numpy as np